01-edu/public/subjects/keycodes-symphony/README.md

 ### Provided files

-- Use the HTML file [index.html](/public/subjects/keycodes-symphony/index.html), which includes:
+- Check the HTML file [index.html](/public/subjects/keycodes-symphony/index.html), which includes:

   - the JS script which will allow to run your code
   - some CSS pre-styled classes: feel free to use those as they are, or modify them